Amy Halverson, MD

-Anna Reczynski joined Northwestern as the Clerkship Coordinator in December 2014.
-Anna supports the Surgical Education department in organizing the clerkship for the third year medical students and the Sub-Internship for the fourth year medical students.
-She also assists with visiting students who enroll in surgery electives.
-Prior to joining the department, Anna worked for InnerWorkings in supplier relations and as a field organizer for Organizing for America.
-Anna is currently pursuing her Master of Science in Higher Education Administration & Policy at Northwestern.
-She graduated from Indiana University with a BA in Political Science & History.
+Jason joined Northwestern as the Clerkship Coordinator in September 2017.
+Jason supports the Surgical Education department in organizing the clerkship for the third year medical students and the Sub-Internship for the fourth year medical students.
+He also assists with visiting students who enroll in surgery electives.
+Prior to joining the department, Jason worked for the University of Wisconsin-Madison School of Medicine and Public Health as a University Services Program Associate for Curriculum Transformation.
+Jason graduated from the University of Wisconsin-Madison with a BS in Literature and Education.

 Trevor Barnum is the Surgical Nurse Educator for the 3rd year Surgery Clerkship at the Northwestern University Feinberg School of Medicine.
 Trevor received his Bachelor’s Degree from Western Michigan University and is currently pursuing a Doctorate of Nursing Practice degree.
 He serves as a Nurse Corps Officer in the United States Navy Reserve and holds clinical certification in critical care.